braddwalker/ZwiftPacketMonitor/ZwiftCompanionMessages.md

 | --- | --------- | ----- | ----- |
 | 0   | app to pc | Zwift |

+It looks like there is some handshake going on between the desktop and companion app where the desktop app sends a few messages that the companion app echoes back.

 ### In the PCAP dumps

 192.168.1.53 - pc
 192.168.1.55 - mobile device

-DST port 21587 is the port on the mobile device.
+The port `21587` is the port on the mobile device.

 => `outgoing` packets are the packets that flow from the Zwift Companion app to the Zwift Desktop app => `incoming` packets are the packets that flow from the Zwift Desktop app to the Zwitft Companion app